-This is Not a Maths Books encourages readers to have fun with maths and is a great alternate maths lesson to include on a home-ed timetable; alternating lessons between ‘core curriculum’ and fun.
+This is Not a Maths Book encourages readers to have fun with maths and is a great alternate maths lesson to include on a home-ed timetable; alternating lessons between ‘core curriculum’ and fun.

-Maths for Mums and Dads‘ is useful for home educators to refresh their own knowledge before (or at the same time) that homeschoolers are covering the topics.
+Maths for Mums and Dads is great to refresh knowledge before (or at the same time) the homeschoolers cover the topics.

 Maths for Mums and Dads promises to take the pain out of homework by explaining to parents the concepts their child is learning.
 It’s a great guide for parent-teachers – easy to understand while being slightly more complex than the textbooks homeschoolers use… it’s always good to be one step ahead!